python-babel/babel/docs/display.rst

 Calender Display Names
 ======================

-The :class:`~babel.locale.Locale` class provides access to many locale display names related to calendar display, such as the names of week days or months.
+The :class:`~babel.core.Locale` class provides access to many locale display names related to calendar display, such as the names of week days or months.